-Depending on the type of material it’s made from, beverage containers become a range of other items.
-Some simply become another beverage container and others can potentially be made into clothing, carpeting, and even fiberglass insulation for your home.
+Depending on the type of material they're made from, recycled beverage containers become a range of other items.
+Some are simply turned back into another beverage container, while others can be made into clothing, carpeting or even fiberglass insulation for your home.

 Clear Plastic Containers

-Clear PET (polyethylene terephthalate – a thermoplastic polymer resin of the plastic and polyester family) containers are recycled into flakes or pellets for use in the manufacture of new food grade beverage containers and clothing.
+Clear PET (polyethylene terephthalate) containers – a thermoplastic polymer resin of the plastic and polyester family – are recycled into flakes or pellets for use in the manufacture of new, food grade beverage containers and clothing.

 Coloured Plastic Containers

-Coloured PET containers or those made from High Density Polyethylene (HDPE).
-Containers are recycled into pellets for use in the manufacture of new non-food plastic products.
+Coloured PET containers and those made from High Density Polyethylene (HDPE) are recycled into pellets for use in the manufacture of new non-food plastic products.

 Tetra Brik Containers

 Tetra Brik containers (part of the Polycoat group) are made up of three material types: paper, aluminum and plastic.
-Each container goes through a hydro-pulping process that separates the three different material types.
-80% of Tetra Brik is extracted into fibres or paper pulp and is recycled into other paper products.
-The remaining 20% of the aluminum and plastic materials are also recycled.
+During recycling, each container goes through a hydro-pulping process that separates the three different material types.
+80% (fibres or paper pulp) is recycled into other paper products.
+The remaining 20% (aluminum and plastic materials) are also recycled.

 Gable Top Cartons

-Gable Top cartons (part of the Polycoat group) are separated into two material types: paper and plastic.
-The containers go through a hydro-pulping process to separate the different material types.
+Gable Top cartons (part of the Polycoat group) are separated through a hydro-pulping process into two material types: paper and plastic.
 This results in 80% of the paper pulp being recycled into paper products such as bath tissue, cardboard and writing paper.

 Bi-Metal Beverage Containers

-Bi-Metal beverage containers are smelted down for recycling into construction re-bar, car parts, and grinding rods for mining.
-95% of bi-metal is recycled with only 5% being unusable.
+Bi-Metal beverage containers are smelted down and recycled into construction re-bar, car parts and grinding rods for mining.
+95% of bi-metal is recycled with only 5% unusable.

-Drinking pouches and Bag-in-a-Box bladders are used for energy recovery through gasification (incineration) due to scarce end-use markets.
-Boxes from Bag-In-A-Box style containers are fairly coarse, and are recycled into coarse paper objects like cardboard boxes.
+Drinking pouches and Bag-in-Box bladders are used as alternative fuel sources due to scarce end-use markets.
+Bag-in-Box cardboard packaging is fairly coarse, so is recycled into paper objects like egg cartons and cardboard boxes.